AdrianKoshka/bach-papers/poc/user-docs/quotes.md

-want the contents of this document to both show up as an `MOTD` (Message of the day), but also generate a nice HTML page for the corporate intranet, let's say you've already written said parser in `python`, but need to show a co-worker how to parse the document.
+want the contents of this document to both show up as an `MOTD` (Message of the day), but also generate a nice HTML page for the corporate intranet, let's say you've already written said parser in `python`, but need to show a co-worker how to parse and write additions to the document.

 ## Creating the document